-Brian Burt (Ph.D. ’14), a Rackham alum from the School of Education and now an assistant professor at Iowa State University, focuses on graduate-student learning and achievement, and the question that guides him is this: “How do we create learning environments that encourage graduate students to achieve and progress?”
+Brian Burt (Ph.D. ’14), a Rackham alum from the School of Education and now an assistant professor at the University of Wisconsin-Madison, focuses on graduate-student learning and achievement, and the question that guides him is this: “How do we create learning environments that encourage graduate students to achieve and progress?”
 Specifically, Burt wants to know what attracts students to or repels them from pursuing a STEM field, and how can we improve their experience when they get there?

 The Experiences of Black Men in Engineering

-Burt found that these experiences often made black men feel unwelcome in their programs and negatively impacted their academic persistence.
-“Those who had positive relationships with their advisor and lab mates felt attached to their institution and program,” he wrote in a 2016 article published by Iowa State.
+Burt found that these experiences often made Black men feel unwelcome in their programs and negatively impacted their academic persistence.
+“Those who had positive relationships with their advisor and lab mates felt attached to their institution and program,” he wrote in a 2016 article, which is now being published by the Journal of Negro Education.
 “Those who had negative relationships felt inadequate at their institution and questioned their decision to remain in their program and, in some cases, the field of engineering.”

 Nurturing an Interest

 The second part of Burt’s research aims to gain a deeper understanding of how collaborative study occurs in an academic environment, with a focus on how students learn within structured working groups and the impact of those experiences.
 He found that participation in research groups often impacted students’ perception of their own work as it aligned—or did not align—with that of their peers and faculty mentors.
 However, those who participated in this kind of team-learning environment developed and expanded their own research competencies and interests.